pokitto/pokitto.github.io/start/learn/quickstart/step3.md

 1. Put Pokitto in the flashing mode.
 The video in the end of the page shows how to do it (from the start of the video to 4:47).
 Just do not download the binary as instructed in the video, as we are going to use our own.

-2. If you installed Femto IDE under the "C:\bin\FemtoIDE" folder, use the file manager to copy the file "C:\bin\FemtoIDE\project\HelloCPP\Hello CPP.bin" to the CRP DISABLD drive.
-You can replace the current file in the CRP DISABLD drive.
+2. If you installed Femto IDE under the "C:\bin\FemtoIDE" folder, use the file manager to copy the file "C:\bin\FemtoIDE\project\MyHello\MyHello.bin" to the "CRP DISABLD" drive.
+You can replace the current file in the "CRP DISABLD" drive.

 3. Power off and on Pokitto.
 Press A until you see the game screen.